robert-hh/micropython/docs/mimxrt/machine.PWM.rst

 * Qm/n:    QTMR module m, channel n
 * Fm/n/l:  FLEXPWM module m, submodule n, channel l.
 The X-Channels duty cycle is not independent from the A and B channels of the same submodule.
-  If you use the A/B channels as well, the duty cycle will be 32768 (or 50%).
+The pulse at an X channel is always aligned to the period start.

 Pins without a PWM signal are not listed.
 A signal may be available at more than one Pin.
 PWM may also be activated at CPU pins, which are not available at the board connectors.